pods-framework/pods/readme.txt

 = Adding a New Pod Column =
 1. In Admin, click on Tools > Pods
-2. On the left side, click on the Pod you want to change (background turns blue)
+2. On the left side, click on the pod you want to change (background turns blue)
 3. Click on the "Add a Column" link

 = Column Types =